The cause of intussusception usually is unknown.

 Sometimes the sliding (telescoping) segments return to normal without treatment.
 If not, the telescoping segments block the intestine and then shut off the blood flow (called ischemia) to the affected area.
 If blood flow is shut off for more than a few hours, the affected intestine may die (develop gangrene).
 If a segment of the intestine dies, small holes (perforations) can develop, allowing bacteria to enter the abdominal cavity, resulting in a serious infection inside the abdomen (peritonitis Peritonitis Abdominal pain is common and often minor.
 Severe abdominal pain that comes on quickly, however, almost always indicates a significant problem.
 The pain may be the only sign of the need for surgery... read more ).

 Symptoms of Intussusception

 Rarely, children who have intussusception do not have pain.
-Instead, these children appear lethargic as though they have been drugged.
+Instead, these children appear lethargic as though they are intoxicated.

 What Is Intussusception?

 One part of the intestine slides into another, much like the parts of a collapsible telescope.
 As a result, the intestine is blocked.